jakoch/csgo-cli/README.md

 Download the zip file, extract it to a location of your choice and then run the app.

-- Download the lastest release of `csgo-cli-vX.Y.Z.zip` from Github: https://github.com/jakoch/csgo-cli/releases/latest
+- Download the latest release of `csgo-cli-vX.Y.Z.zip` from Github: https://github.com/jakoch/csgo-cli/releases/latest
 - Extract the zip file.
 Switch to the "csgo_cli" folder.
 - Then run `csgo_cli` on the command-line interface or just run `update.bat` to upload your recent matches.